Saltside/thrifter/README.md

 middleware implementation to common to many other ruby libraries.
 Unlike extensions, middleware modify the request/response cycle.
-They do not modify the client class directly. `Thrifter` includes a few helpful middlware which are documented below.
+They do not modify the client class directly. `Thrifter` includes a few helpful middleware which are documented below.

 #### Using Middleware